zorowangtt/phdthesis/source/09_chapter1_intro.md

 However, by considering carriers as particles, the fluctuation-dissipation transport theory, pioneered by Green and Kubo,[@mcquarrie2000;@kubo1957;@kubo1957a;@kubo1966;@gottwald2020] provides general expressions for transport coefficients.
 These expressions are applicable at all times and densities and are derived from correlation or autocorrelation functions computed from an equilibrium system.
 The key idea is based on the linear response theory, which offers a framework for illustrating the relationships between perturbations that are applied to a system and their responses.
-As long as the state of the syetm stays close enough to the equilibrium, the equilibrium fluctuations can dictate the non-equilibrium response.
+As long as the state of the system stays close enough to the equilibrium, the equilibrium fluctuations can dictate the non-equilibrium response.
 The system's response to a small perturbation is linearly related to the magnitude of the perturbation.
 The analysis of the dynamic characteristics and transport phenomena of molecules and materials can be performed by using linear response theory in the context of molecular dynamics simulations and statistical mechanics.
 A general expression of transport coefficient $\gamma$ can be represented in terms of the integral of time correlation functions as shown in @eq:transport.[@zwanzig1965;@kaviany2008]